Back to top

-Drinking and Driving and Chemical Testing
+Drinking and Driving and Chemical Testing Laws

 Chemical testing is a major part of any drinking and driving charge.
 Michigan uses the .08 BAC (Blood Alcohol Content) standard as a cut off for drinking drivers.
-It means that you can be charged with drinking and driving for having .08 grams of alcohol per liter of blood.
-In the majority of drinking and driving cases two types of chemical tests are administered, the preliminary breath test and the Michigan implied consent law.
+This means that you can be charged with drinking and driving for having .08 grams of alcohol per liter of blood.

 Preliminary Breath Test

-When you are stopped for suspicion of drinking and driving the officer will attempt to preform an investigation to determine if you in fact are under the influence.
-To do so the officer will try to gather evidence against you to support his claim.
+When you are stopped for suspicion of drinking and driving the officer will attempt to preform an investigation to determine if you are under the influence.
+To do so, the officer will try to gather evidence against you to support his claim.
 One way the officer does this is through field sobriety testing and the preliminary breath test or PBT.
-The preliminary breath test is usually administered by the police officer using a hand held device that you blow into.
-There is case law that allows a police officer to make a valid arrest for drinking and driving based on the results of the PBT alone.
-It is possible for an officer to arrest you for drinking and driving without having you submit to a PBT.

 Refusing a PBT in Michigan

 Refusing a PBT is a civil infraction, which means it is in the same category as a traffic ticket.
 The penalty for refusing the preliminary breath test is a fine.
-There is no license sanction.
+There is no license penalty.

 Implied Consent Law in Michigan